angelperezleon/who2f2b/README.md

  - In the space of 48-hours: Currently banned:	783 of which 330 are entire subnet bans!
  - & after 72hours: Currently banned:	938 of which 447 are entire subnet bans!

+- Stats 12th Aug 2021 (after 8-days)
+ - Currently banned:	3109 of which 1489 are entire subnet bans!

 Using cmd: sudo fail2ban-client status sshd